Ex-Groupon CEO Mason moving to San Francisco to start new company

-SAN FRANCISCO (Reuters) - Former Groupon Inc. Chief Executive Andrew Mason is moving to San Francisco to start a company after recently recording an album of “motivational business music,” according to an update on his blog on Thursday.
+SAN FRANCISCO, May 16 (Reuters) - Former Groupon Inc. Chief Executive Andrew Mason is moving to San Francisco to start a company after recently recording an album of “motivational business music,” according to an update on his blog on Thursday.

 “If there’s a silver lining to leaving Groupon, it’s the opportunity to start something new,” Mason wrote.
 “I’ve accumulated a backlog of ideas over the last several years, my favorite of which I’ll be turning into a new company this fall.”

-"As part of this, my wife and I are moving to San Francisco later this summer," he said in the blog. (here)
+“As part of this, my wife and I are moving to San Francisco later this summer,” he said in the blog. ()

 Mason said he intends to keep his Chicago-area home.